OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Named Individual

-An [Individual](#Individual) that is given an explicit name that can be used in any ontology to refer to the same object.
+An [Individual](#Individual) that is given an explicit name that can be used in any ontology to refer to the same object; named individuals get IRIs whereas [anonymous individuals](#Anonymous-Individual) do not.

 #### Nodes